FAQ

 How can this project be used in the classroom

-The Soil Science Lab project is an ideal, low-cost experiment to teach the basics of biology, ecology and basic experimental design and research techniques.
+The Soil Science Lab project is an ideal, low-cost experiment to teach the basics of biology, ecology, and basic experimental design and research techniques.
 Students can work independently or in teams to collect samples, isolate nematodes, and observe them under a microscope.
-We encourage all students to keep a detailed log of their findings to share with our wider community over at Microcosmos, a sharing platform designed by our parters at Foldscope.
+We encourage all students to keep a detailed log of their findings to share with our wider community over at Microcosmos, a sharing platform designed by our partners at Foldscope.